coolcarly/coolcarly.github.io/blog/2024/June/sourdough-bread.md

 When I pulled the loaf from the oven, it was quite small.
 Yet, it did rise a significant amount, indicating that the yeast was active.
 I forgot to score the loaf.
 However, the loaf did not break during baking.
 My initial thoughts were that the loaf is going to be very dense.
 I let it sit for 20 mins to cool, before cutting into the loaf.

 As I cut into the loaf, it was very soft and easy to cut.
 However, the bread was also very moist and damp.
 I think that the water content was too high and I didn’t bake it with the lid on for long enough.
 Next time, I should do 30 minutes on and 10 mins off.
 In addition, I definitely need to decrease the water content.
 As a result of the remaining water, it was more dense than I expected, which gave it a cake-like texture.
+For days following, the bread remained pretty fresh likely due to that high water density.

 In terms of smell and taste, it had a sourness to it - as expected.
 All in all, it was a good attempt at my first loaf of sourdough.